Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/README.md

 Other OTC instruments, such as inflation swaps and FX swaps, are not yet supported.

+### What to do when the request fails for a big portfolio?

+Especially the XML formats of portfolio can be quite large which can cause connection problems.
+Try compressing the portfolio, see "Compressing request and response" in the [API definition](https://app.swaggerhub.com/apis-docs/dbgservice/cPME/1.0).

 ### What about flexible instruments?

 Eurex clears also flexible contracts on futures and options (with non-standard expiry, strike or exercise style).
 If you have them in your real portfolio then cPME will calculate margin.